English Français

 TCalClass(tds, code, ns=1, option="")

-It takes up to four elements which are:
+It takes up to four arguments, two of which are optional:

-1. tds: a TDataServer object containing only an attribute for every parameter to be calibrated.
+1. tds: a TDataServer object containing one attribute for each parameter to be calibrated.
 This is the TDataServer object called tdsPar, defined in Section XI.2.1.

-2. code: a TCode instance containing the output file (or files) that list the output attributes while all input attributes have been assigned an input file by the usual methods (setFileKey, setFileFlag...).
+2. code: a TCode instance containing the output file (or files) listing the output attributes while all input attributes are associated with input files using the standard methods (setFileKey, setFileFlag, etc.).

-3. ns: the number of samples to be produced.
-This field only applies to methods for which more than one configuration are expected which is not the case for local minimisation with a single point initialisation but also for linear Bayesian analysis (see Section XI.4).
+3. ns (optional): the number of samples to be produced.
+This parameter is only relevant for methods that return multiple configurations (either multiple solutions to the minimisation problem or samples from the posterior distribution).
+It is not used in local minimisation with single-point initialisation, nor in linear Bayesian analysis (see Section XI.4).
 The default value is 1.

-4. option: the option that can be applied to the method.
-The option common to all calibration classes (so those defined in the TCalibration class) are discussed in Section XI.2.3.4.
+4. option (optional): the option that can be applied to the method.
+Options common to all calibration classes (those defined in the TCalibration class) are discussed in Section XI.2.3.4.

 # Adding more options to the code launcher